felenk/herding-cats/src/index.md

 ![Herding Cats](/images/cat-riding-horse.jpg "Herding Cats")

-Get started now by [checking the latest updates](https://herding-cats.netlify.app/posts).
+Get started now by [checking out what's in PROD](https://herding-cats.netlify.app/tags/PROD/).

+**PLEASE NOTE:** *The [voting window](https://herding-cats.netlify.app/pages/cats-your-vote) has closed for changes and updates.
+If there was a panel you still wanted to discuss, or wanted to revive from the [litter-box](https://herding-cats.netlify.app/tags/litter-box), please [email me](mailto:kmiskolczi@outlook.hu?subject=UpdatePanelRequestURGENT).*